-The Turin Shroud is the ultimate cipher because it is a picture hidden within another.
+The Turin Shroud is a cipher because it has a picture concealed within another.

 Robert W. Padgett

 A comprehensive analysis of the Enigma Variations conducted over nine years unmasked a cornucopia of ciphers.
 While seemingly extraordinary, these discoveries are entirely consistent with a reigning feature of Elgar’s psychological profile–an intense fascination for ciphers.
 More importantly, their decryptions are significant because they provide the answers to key questions concerning the Variations.
 What is the secret melody on which the Enigma Theme is a counterpoint?
 The decrypted answers consistently point to Ein feste Burg (A Mighty Fortress) by Martin Luther.
 What is the "dark saying" associated with the Enigma Theme?
 The surprising answer is a Music Box Cipher embedded in the opening six measures of the Enigma Theme.
 Who is the secret friend and inspiration behind Variation XIII?
 The answers from multiple ciphers point to Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.
 Amazingly, a subset of these Enigma Variations ciphers refers to the Turin Shroud and its first official photographer, Secondo Pia.